labex-labs/open-source-labs/python/python-mastery/lab-ex3-3-class-variables-and-class-methods/en/step2.md

 # The rest of the file remains unchanged
 ```

-Let's break down what's happening in this code:
+Now, let's understand what's happening in this code step by step:

-1. We defined a class variable `types` which is a tuple of type conversion functions `(str, int, float)`.
+1. We defined a class variable `types`.
+It's a tuple that contains type conversion functions `(str, int, float)`.
+These functions will be used to convert the data from the CSV row to the appropriate types.
-2. We added a class method `from_row()` marked with the `@classmethod` decorator.
+2. We added a class method `from_row()`.
+The `@classmethod` decorator marks this method as a class method.
-3. The method takes a class reference `cls` as its first parameter (instead of `self`).
+3. The first parameter of this method is `cls`, which is a reference to the class itself.
+In normal methods, we use `self` to refer to an instance of the class, but here we use `cls` because it's a class method.
-4. It uses the `zip()` function to pair each type conversion function with the corresponding value in the row.
+4. The `zip()` function is used to pair each type conversion function in `types` with the corresponding value in the `row` list.
-5. It applies each conversion function to the corresponding value using a list comprehension.
+5. We use a list comprehension to apply each conversion function to the corresponding value in the `row` list.
+This way, we convert the string data from the CSV row to the appropriate types.
-6. Finally, it creates and returns a new instance of the class using the converted values.
+6. Finally, we create a new instance of the `Stock` class using the converted values and return it.

 ## Testing the Alternative Constructor

-Now let's create a new file called `test_class_method.py` to test our new class method:
+Now, we'll create a new file called `test_class_method.py` to test our new class method.
+This will help us verify that the alternative constructor works as expected.

 ```python
 # test_class_method.py